-This is because non-native apps run on browser engines the performance difference between a web page and web app is the same as the non native app.
+This is because non-native apps run on browser engines the performance difference between a web page and web app is the same as the non-native app.

 Related read: Have An App Idea?
 What’s Next?

-Most users today are accustomed to use top quality apps like Facebook, Instagram, Whatsapp, Snapchat – which work flawlessly without technical glitches.
+Most users today are accustomed to using top quality apps like Facebook, Instagram, Whatsapp, Snapchat – which work flawlessly without technical glitches.
 So when you launch a non-native app with performance issues, users are likely to uninstall it.

-Want to opt for cross platform technology?
+Want to opt for cross-platform technology?
 React Native, Xamarin, or any Native technology is the best choice for you.

 A chat app that adds up as a music streaming app?
-Or a music streaming app with an in built chat app?
+Or a music streaming app with an inbuilt chat app?
 Let me stop you right there.

 Most users are looking for something specific to their needs – nobody needs a flashlight app with sound effects.
 Adding more features not just increases your cost, but the size of the app as well.
-Again, no one wants to download a flashlight with size 20 MB.
+Again, no one wants to download a flashlight with a size of 20 MB.

 Let me tell you why having too many features make users uninstall the app.
 Three reasons.

 - Users are looking for a fast and hassle-free solution.
 With too many features, you are moving away from the goal of solving the issue.

 - Feature overload might slow down some phones.
 This will lead to uninstallation.